 We really clicked and the rest of the interview went great.
 But I couldn't help wondering what he thought of my answer to that first question.
 At the end of the interview, he asked me if I had any questions for him.

 "Just one," I said.
 "What are you passionate about in life?"

 (When I later told my friends that I asked him that, they were as shocked as if I had asked him whether he wore boxers or briefs.)

 "Well," he said smiling.
 "It's funny.
 As I listened to you answering that question, I felt as if I was hearing myself answer it."

 I got the job shortly thereafter.

 Still, what I did made a bold statement.
 I took a stand for something I believe in.
 It became clear to me that if I am only a religious Jew in private, then what, if anything, am I really?
-If I never take a stand on anything then I really stand for nothing.
-Indeed, maybe because it was evident by my kippah and my words that I did stand for something that I stood out from the other candidates and got the job.
+If I never take a stand on anything, then I really stand for nothing.
+Indeed, maybe because my kippah and my words evidenced that I did stand for something, I stood out from the other candidates and got the job.